Workflomics/workflomics-readthedocs/docs/source/user-guide/web-interface.rst

 Choose Workflow Inputs and Outputs
 ===================================

 Before generating workflows, you must specify the desired inputs and outputs.
 This initial step is crucial as it defines the scope and objectives of the computational task.
-Each input and output is defined as a pair of data type and format, using EDAM Ontology terms (see `EDAM Ontology <https://edamontology.github.io/edam-browser/#data_0006>`_).
+Each *input* and *output* is defined as a pair of data **type** and **format**, using EDAM Ontology terms (see `EDAM Ontology <https://edamontology.github.io/edam-browser/#data_0006>`_).
 The data types and formats provided in workflomics are tailored to the proteomics domain and the available tools, therefore, the user can only select types and formats that are supported by the tools in the proteomics domain.

-To load the example inputs and outputs, click on the "Load Example" button.
-Example inputs Mass spectrum in mzML format, and Protein sequence in FASTA format.
-Output: any type of data in protXML format.

 .. figure:: ./screenshots/inputs.png
    :align: center